 You start with small steps with easy tasks like the ntp server example and then build up to production affecting changes.

-A lot of network engineers are worried that network automation is going to take their job away.
+A lot of people are worried that network automation is going to take their job away.

 This is very far from the truth as what it’s actually going to do is free up your time from making repetitive changes and out of hours work and giving you more time to work on making the network better and working on future design optimizing rather than just keeping the lights on.